epfl-ada/ada-2024-project-fadadudata2024/README.md

 - In what ways do American and European comedies align in their themes, and where do they diverge?

 ### 3. Gender and Ethnic Representation
-- What are the gender and ethnic compositions in American and European comedies?
-- How has the representation of these groups evolved over time, and what cultural insights can be drawn from these changes?
-- How does gender representation correlate with movie recognition, such as box office performance, rankings, ratings, and awards?
+- How does ethnic diversity correlate with movie ratings?
+- Can we develop a "diversity score" to quantify the level of diversity in a film's cast?

 ## Supplementary Dataset